BarbaraBoeters/barbaraboeters-project/REPORT.md

 ### 1. Model
 #### Plant
 This object is quite large because of the info of the plant itself, the location and the interval.
 It is used to upload objects of plants and to download the plants onto the tableview and on the map.
+Used in MyGardenViewController, AddPlantViewController and GeoViewController.

 | Plant         | Values        |
 | ------------- |:-------------:|